 When the request is pursuant to an administrative subpoena issued by an administrative law judge in an adjudicatory proceeding.

-When the request is pursuant to legitimate law enforcement inquiries and the information sought is the name, address, account number and type of account of any member.
+When the request is pursuant to legitimate law enforcement inquiries and the information sought is the name, address, account number, and type of account of any member.

 When the request is pursuant to a grand jury subpoena.
 (These MUST be kept confidential.)

-When records are sought by the General Accounting Office pursuant to an authorized proceeding, investigation, examination or audit directed at a government authority.
+When records are sought by the General Accounting Office pursuant to an authorized proceeding, investigation, examination, or audit directed at a government authority.

-When the Credit Union or supervisory agency provides any record of any officer, director or employee to the Attorney General, a state law enforcement agency, or the Secretary of the Treasury if there is no reason to believe there were crimes against the Credit Union by the insider.
+When the Credit Union or supervisory agency provides any record of any officer, director, or employee to the Attorney General, a state law enforcement agency, or the Secretary of the Treasury, if there is no reason to believe there were crimes against the Credit Union by the insider.

 When the disclosure is required pursuant to federal law or regulation.